 You can even set up that bucket-list parasailing, deep-sea fishing, or sailing excursion.
 Naples Grande Beach Resort offers just about anything you could want to do on the beach, making it one of the best resorts in Florida for families.

-As fantastic as the beach is, people flock to Naples Grande for the golf, too.
+As fantastic as the beach is, many people flock to Naples Grande for the golf, too.
 This Par 72 championship course was designed by Rees Jones, son of legendary golf course designer Robert Trent Jones.

 The course is just gorgeous, and quite the challenge according to my husband.
 (I’m still kind of a beginner, so every course is a challenge for me!)